 Crotals/Rattles from Dowris, Co.
 Offaly, 900-600BC

-These hollow-cast, pear-shaped pendants would contain a loose piece of bronze or stone inside that would rattle when the instruments were shook.
+These hollow-cast, pear-shaped pendants would contain a loose piece of bronze or stone inside that would rattle when the instruments were shaken.

 Known as crotals, a Gaelic word derived from the Latin crotalum, meaning rattle, the pendants have a loop at one end, suggesting that they were probably suspended.
 A total of forty of these instruments survive from the late Bronze Age.